Hyperstore/hyperstore.github.io/Samples/Overview/index.md

 }
 ```

 This code create a new domain called 'Test' using the *MyModel* schema definition.
-The class *MyModelDefinition* has been generated from the domain definition file.
+The *MyModelDefinition*  class has been generated from the domain definition file.
 Then an instance of *Customer*  is created within the newly domain.

-Every model modification must be made within a session.
+> Every model modification must be made within a session.
 A session is like a transaction supporting isolation, coherence and atomicity in multi-threading context.

 Now we will bind the *Customer* to a view to display its properties.

 ### Add a simple view to display the *Customer*

-In the *mainwindow.xaml*, file add the xaml to display the properties in a *Grid*, for simplicity, copy the whole code from the [sample](https://github.com/Hyperstore/Hyperstore.Samples/blob/master/Hyperstore.Samples.Overview/Hyperstore.Samples.Overview/MainWindow.xaml).
+* In the *mainwindow.xaml*, file add the xaml to display the properties in a *Grid*, for simplicity, copy the whole code from the [sample](https://github.com/Hyperstore/Hyperstore.Samples/blob/master/Hyperstore.Samples.Overview/Hyperstore.Samples.Overview/MainWindow.xaml).

-Then in the code behind, add the code to initialize the data context.
+* Then in the code behind, add the code to initialize the data context.

 ```C#
 private async Task Initialize()
 {